Gary Bettman: XM Satellite Radio

 Bettman hosts an hour-long weekly radio show on NHL Home Ice (XM 204).
 The show provides fans with an opportunity to speak directly with the commissioner and voice any questions, comments, or concerns related to ice hockey.

 NHL at the Olympic Games

 The NHL first participated in ice hockey at the Olympic Games in the 1998 tournament in Nagano.
 The hockey tournament has since become one of the biggest and most profitable events at the Olympics.
 Bettman spoke at the World Hockey Summit in 2010, and stated that being in the Olympics was a "mixed bag" for the NHL, and its experiences outside of North America tended not to be positive.
 He gave a list of issues that he wanted to see resolved in consultation with the National Hockey League Players' Association, which included more control over marketing and promotion, timing of games being televised in North America, the hiatus in the NHL regular season schedule, ability for NHL team executives to access their players, travel concerns, and risk of injuries.
+The NHL had planned to return to the Olympics during the 2022 tournament in Beijing, however due to the COVID-19 pandemic, the league pulled out and returned during the 2026 tournament in Milan instead.